 First, make sure that your thermostat is switched on, and set to ‘heat’.
 Next, make sure that your temperature is properly programmed – the furnace might be switching off because someone set the thermostat to a lower temperature, and never changed it back.

 If the thermostat is working properly, when you adjust the temperature from low to high, there should be a sound.
 If there is a sound, then it’s more likely a furnace problem.
-But if there’s no sound, your thermostat is most likely the culprit.
+But if there’s no sound, your faulty thermostat is most likely the culprit.
 In that case, you should call us to come do some further investigating.

 The Flame Sensor is Soot-Covered

+Your furnace might be shutting off because of a dirty flame sensor.
+This is common but it is not a DIY fix.
 Sometimes a furnace keeps shutting off because the flame sensor is corroded or caked in soot.
 When operating normally, the flame sensor detects flames, and turns off the gas valve when there isn’t any.
 This prevents your home from filling up with harmful gas fumes, which has dangerous consequences.

 Normally, the flame sensor does exactly what it’s supposed to do to keep you safe and warm at the same time.
 But when it’s corroded or soot-covered, it becomes unable to sense flame at all – even if the furnace is on.
 So it shuts off the gas valve.
 Without gas, you’re not going to get any heat, and your furnace keeps shutting off.

 Your Furnace is Too Big

-The only way to fix this issue is to get a new, properly-sized furnace.
-The experts at Knight will not only be able to give you a quote on the correct furnace size, but give you advice on which model will work best for you.
+The friendly experts at Knight will not only be able to give you a quote on the correct furnace size, but give you advice and comparisons on which furnace model will work best for you.

 Knight Technicians Can Get Your Heat On, and Keep It That Way